-To explore the value co-creation, an online content analysis was used.
-Over 1,900 online reviews posted by guests on an Airbnb website of Jamaica were selected and extracted.
-By interlinking the S-D logic, value co-creation and social practices, the findings demonstrate three dominant themes.
+To explore value co-creation, an online content analysis was used.
+Over 1,900 online reviews posted by guests on the Airbnb website of Jamaica were selected and manually extracted.
+By interlinking S-D logic, value co-creation and social practices theories, the findings demonstrate three main themes.
 These themes show how value is co-created in local and authentic experiences in the Jamaican Airbnb context.
-They include value co-creation outcomes, practices, resources and guest-host value co-creation:
+They include value co-creation resources, practices, resources and guest-host value co-creation outcomes:

 Theoretical Framework: Value Co-Creation Airbnb (Johnson, A.G. and Neuhofer, B. (2017))

-Resources, that form the basis of value co-creation efforts in Airbnb settings, are the Airbnb home, places in the local community and the Airbnb host as a noticeable value creating actor.
-The host as a value creator, is a resource integrator too, who creates the basis in which value co-creation can appear, while Airbnb home reflects the products guests consume and buy through the platform.
-However, there is evidence that guests demand resources that are similar to usual hotels, like wi-fi, air conditioning, hot water and a pool, as well as a centrally located accommodation.
+Resources that form the basis of value co-creation efforts in Airbnb settings, are the Airbnb home, places in the local community and the Airbnb host as a noticeable value creating actor.
+The host as a value creator, is a resource integrator, who creates the basis in which value co-creation can happen, while the Airbnb home reflects the product guests consume and buy through the platform.
+Beyond the Airbnb typical resources, it appears that guests also demand resources that are similar to usual hotels, like wi-fi, air conditioning, hot water and a pool, as well as a centrally located accommodation.